ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 ## Course Schedule

-- **Week One: January 16 - January 20**: Revise Chapters 1 and 2 from CMPSC 600,
+- **Week One: January 16 - January 20**: Revise Chapters 1 and 2 from CMPSC 610,
   completed during the Fall semester.

 - **Week Two: January 23 - January 27**: Enhance the computational artifact that
   is at the center of your research.

-- **Week Three: January 30 -- February 3**: Write first draft of content in Chapter 3, Methods.
+- **Week Three: January 30 -- February 3**: Write first draft of content in Chapter 3 called Methods.

 - **Week Four: February 6 -- February 10**: Revise first draft of Chapter 3 and
   prepare final version of Methods content.